-Announcing the Tenth Annual E-PARCC Competition.
+Download the winning cases and simulations from the Tenth Annual E-PARCC Competition.
 The competition seeks to encourage the development of new cases and new simulations to be used in teaching collaborative public management, collaborative governance and/or collaborative problem solving.
-10/21/16
+8/8/17

 We invite you to check out the new Public Engagement Toolbox

 (participation.syr.edu), a collection of links to reliable, research-based sources of information for public officials charged with holding meetings to involve the public in decisions.
 Created under the direction of Prof. Tina Nabatchi, this website offers step-by-step guidance on engaging with communities and constituents effectively.